Smoked Beef Brisket Injection Recipe With Whiskey

 At least a day before you are ready to smoke your beef brisket trim the fat off of your Brisket.
 I bought my brisket at Costco, but you can also order one from Snake River Farms or Omaha Steaks as well.

 Trim some of the fat off of your Brisket I do leave most of the fat on the bottom to allow that to help keep the meat juicy.
-I picked up a 17lb Brisket at Costco, but you can also order one from Snake River Farms or Omaha Steaks as well.

 Since I use Better Than Beef Bouillon my beef broth was a bit warm still so the powders dissolved fast!
 I used a Pyrex glass measuring cup in a bowl, mixing the beef broth, Whiskey, Worcestershire Sauce, Brown Sugar, Soy Sauce, Salt, Onion Powder, and pepper.

 Use an metal meat injector to inject the brisket with the marinade.
+The metal needle will help to get the injected marinade further into the meat.
+Also make sure the plunger is sturdy on the injector.

 After you have injected the meat sprinkle the whole brisket with a dry rub, I used Pitboss Beef And Brisket with ground black pepper.
 I didn’t coat it too heavy, just enough to give the whole Brisket a covering.